Anthonyjpe/Project03/README-Sprint4.md

 Your GUI display is one observer.
 If you have not already done so, create another observer that will print the truck location, time, and "Order filled" (if location is for a current order) to standard output as it changes.
-The subject of the observers is the truck location.
+The subject of the observers is the truck location, time, and order information.
 Your code should be able to easily handle the creation of more than one truck.